Mehdi Punjwani

 - How to pay for your summer holiday Summer holidays abroad can be expensive, so it’s important to consider carefully how you’re going to pay for your trip away.

-Data based on the 10th percentile price of travel insurance sold through MoneySuperMarket to USA in February 2026.
+Data based on the 10th percentile price of travel insurance sold through MoneySuperMarket to USA in June 2026.
+Where the policy type was for single-trip.